Trainz: Trainz Simulator: World Tour

 In December 2024, N3V announced a console port of Trainz for a 2025 release.
 The trailer received backlash for usage of AI in marketing and was later reworked and reuploaded.
+On 23 October 2025, Trainz Simulator: World Tour was released to Xbox.
+Considering the limitations of a console compared to a PC, TS:WT removed Surveyor, making Driver the only available option for players to use.
+The official Trainz roadmap states that the game will also be ported to PlayStation 5 and PC.

+Trainz Railroad Simulator 2027

+On June 23, 2026, the official Trainz roadmap revealed that the next major release of Trainz was in development.

 Technical support

 All games of the Trainz series have a support schedule which is described on the official wiki page.
 According to the document, game support includes following features: